invisibli/invisibli/OPNsense_guide.md

 * Source: Any

 * Source port range: In both fields select (other) and put in the port for WG that you have been using.
 (51820 is the default and what has been used in this guide)

+> (You may need to hit Advanced under the Source field to be able to be able to input port ranges)

 * Destination: Any